sensson/python-spamexperts/README.md

 # Limitations

-This module has been tested with Python 3.
+This module requires Python 3.6.

 We are aware of some gaps in the SpamExperts API.
 All known limitations are documented in [LIMITATIONS.md](LIMITATIONS.md).